bao-project/bao-docs/source/development/contributing.rst

 Submitting Commits
 ******************

-If you are an external contributor or do not have write permissions to the repository you wish to contribute to, first of all, you should `fork that repository <https://docs.github.com/en/get-started/quickstart/fork-a-repo>`_.
+If you are an external :term:`contributor` or do not have write permissions to the repository you wish to contribute to, first of all, you should `fork that repository <https://docs.github.com/en/get-started/quickstart/fork-a-repo>`_.
 If you do have write privileges over the original repository, you carry out the